 A premium faceted search plugin which we’ve covered in-depth before.
 FacetWP uses shortcodes to determine the placement of your search control features and results.
 Custom fields, tags, and categories can be used to create search facets.
 Results are presented using AJAX for quick presentation of search results.

 Advanced search isn’t a plugin, it’s a PHP framework for developing custom advanced search forms with the option to implement faceted search filtering.
 If you need a completely custom, powerful, faceted search system, you can use WP Advanced Search to create it.
 As you can imagine, WP Advanced Search is not for non-technical users.
-However, WordPress developers shouldn’t have any trouble creating powerful search forms thanks to the detailed documentation that is available.

 This relatively new plugin has the potential to turn into something really special.
 It is powered by the Apache Solr search engine, and if Solr is good enough for Instagram, Netflix, and Ticketmaster, it’s probably good enough for your site.
 Solr Search for WP enables faceting of search results by tag, category, author, page type, and custom fields.
 While this plugin is ideally suited to developers in its current state, it has the potential to be a very powerful feature for sites that need fast search, excellent relevancy, and the ability to use search faceting with a large number of search results.